Microfluidics in 2025: Applications, Trends & How It Work

 Lab on a Chip, University of Hull

-Organ-On-Chip & Microphysiological Systems (MPS)
+Organ-on-a-Chip & Microphysiological Systems (MPS)

 Learn more about 3D Cell Culture & Flexdym here.